 If the reports provided by the applicant are inadequate, Tarion may engage a qualified consultant to review the reports, at the applicant's cost.

 Enrolment Fee

-The enrolment fee for an RCCP is double the standard enrolment fee as displayed in Builder Bulletin 27.
+The enrolment fee payable to Tarion for an RCCP is double the standard enrolment fee applicable to a standard condominium project.

 Security Requirements